 I’ve done several runs with PCBWay and am happy with the results, it’s good quality.
 The etching, solder mask, and hole sizes are all done well and that is what matters to me.
 It takes a few hours for a design to get approved and then a couple of days to finish and ship.
 With more than a decade in the field of PCB prototypes and fabrication, PCBWay has proved its assurance from time to time.
 They always look at the needs of the customer from different regions in terms of quality, on-time delivery, cost-effectiveness and any other demanding requests.

 These PCBs were manufactured by PCBWay and the finish quality really impressive, especially with the gold finish path.
 If you want to finish your product faster you could also ask PCBWay to make a panelized order where you receive multiple PCBs in a single panel.
-Together with this, you will also receive SMT Stencil from PCBWay which will save you time and effort.
+With this, you will also receive SMT Stencil from PCBWay, saving you time and effort.
 All the orders are high quality and could select a lot of settings such as thickness, flexible PCB, the colour of the solder masks, the number of layers, material, surface finish and more.

-Here are the basic two types of relays, the normally open and normally closed type.
+Here are the basic two types of relays, the normally open and normally closed types.
 There are some more relays, we’ll look at those later.

 Coming to the normally open (NO) type, no current flows through the secondary circuit, so the load is off.
 However, when a current is passed through the primary part, a magnetic field is generated in the electromagnet.
 This magnetic field attracts the armature and pulls the moveable contactor until it touches the secondary part.
 This method closed the circuit and provides electricity to the load.